 A serial entrepreneur, in 2000 he founded YouGov, a leading market research company which has since become famous for the accuracy of its political polling.
 Having started life in an office in Nadhim’s garden shed, YouGov now employs over 400 people on three continents.

 In January 2010 he stood down from YouGov to run for election as Member of Parliament for Stratford-on-Avon.
 Upon winning the seat, Nadhim was elected to the Business, Innovation and Skills Select Committee, which scrutinises the impact of government policy on business.

 In 2011 he co-authored Masters of Nothing with fellow MP Matt Hancock.
 The book is an account of the human behaviour behind the banking crash and ends with policy recommendations designed to prevent a future crisis.
-Several of these recommendations have since been adopted by the Coalition Government.
+Several of these recommendations were adopted by the Coalition Government.

-As an MP, Nadhim has campaigned hard on a range of issues: from fighting inappropriate development in Stratford, to reforming welfare, to strengthening UK-Kurdish relations.
+As an MP, Nadhim campaigned hard on a range of issues: from fighting inappropriate development in Stratford, to reforming welfare, to strengthening UK-Kurdish relations.

 In 2013 he was appointed to the Prime Minister’s Policy Board with special responsibility for business and the economy.
 A lifelong volunteer, he also advises the International Rescue Committee and is a trustee of UpRising, a social mobility charity and a patron of Kissing it Better a healthcare charity based in the constituency.

 Nadhim is married to Lana and has three children.